awgraves/key-value-store/README.md

 ## Testing

+### Unit tests

 To run all go unit tests across both services, execute `make test`.
 To run unit tests for a specific service, execute `make test-kvs` or `make test-client`.

+To update the test image (after adding/removing dependencies, for example), execute: `make build-test-image`

+### Test client -> KV service

 To test the `kv_service` with the `test_client`:

-1. Execute `make dev-up` from the project root.
+1. Execute either `make dev-up` or `make prod-up` from the project root.
 2. Visit http://localhost:8081/api/v1/:endpoint_name (see endpoints in the above table in the overview section.)
-3. You should receive success responses for passing tests, and error messages to pinpoint where something failed.
+3. You should receive success responses for passing tests, otherwise you should receive error messages to pinpoint where something may have failed.

 ## Design notes